Quarantine rules and travel from New Zealand

 The quarantine fees will reduce the financial burden of COVID-19 on NSW taxpayers.

-Under public health orders issued by the Minister for Health and Medical Research, people who arrive in Sydney by aircraft from overseas or by vessel from another port outside of NSW must enter into quarantine in a designated accommodation facility for 14 days.
+Under public health orders, people who arrive in Sydney by aircraft from overseas or by vessel from another port outside of NSW (other than travellers flying from New Zealand) must enter into quarantine in a designated accommodation facility for 14 days.

-Quarantine applies to all overseas travellers, even if you are currently feeling well.
+Quarantine applies to all overseas travellers, other than travellers flying from New Zealand, even if you are currently feeling well.
 This is to reduce the spread of COVID-19 in the community.

 COVID-19 requires an extraordinary response and the quarantine period is necessary for the safety and health of all NSW citizens, including the family and friends of those in self-isolation.